GatorOne ID Card

 How will this program immediately impact my current career or organization?

-As a student, you will learn new information that can be applied immediately to help improve your practice or lead your organization in the implementation of Precision and Individualized Medicine services.
+As a student, you will learn new information that can be applied immediately to help improve your practice or lead your organization in the implementation of Clinical Pharmacogenomics and Precision Medicine services.
 In each of the patient care courses students gain new knowledge and are encouraged to incorporate their newfound skills into their daily practice.